Photo from Unsplash

 Morning

-O Christian, what a joyous thought!
-Your portion is secure— “there remains a rest.”
-“But cannot I forfeit it?”
-No—it is certain.
-If I am a child of God—I shall not lose it.
-It is mine as securely as if I were there!
-Come with me, believer, and let us sit upon the top of Nebo, and view the goodly land, even Canaan.
-See that little river of death glistening in the sunlight, and across it do you see the pinnacles of the eternal city?
-Do you mark the pleasant country, and all its joyous inhabitants?
-Know, then, that if you could fly across you would see written upon one of its many mansions, “This remains for such a one; preserved for him only.
-He shall be caught up to dwell forever with God.”
+O Christian, what a joyful thought!
+Your inheritance is secure—“there remains a rest.”
+“But could I lose it?”
+No—it’s certain.
+If you’re a child of God, you won’t lose it.
+It’s yours as surely as if you were already there!
+Come with me, believer, let’s climb to the top of Nebo and look at the beautiful land—Canaan.
+See the little river of death sparkling in the sunlight, and beyond it, can you see the peaks of the eternal city?
+Do you notice the pleasant country and all its joyful inhabitants?
+Know this: if you could cross over, you’d see written on one of its many mansions, “Reserved for this one, kept just for him.”
+You will be brought up to live forever with God.

-Poor doubting one, see the lovely inheritance—it is yours!
-If you believe in the Lord Jesus, if you have repented of sin, if you have been renewed in heart—you are one of the Lord’s people, and there is a place reserved for you, a crown laid up for you, a harp specially provided for you.
-No one else shall have your portion, it is reserved in heaven for you, and you shall have it before long, for there shall be no vacant thrones in glory, when all the chosen are gathered in.
+Doubting soul, look at your lovely inheritance—it’s yours!
+If you believe in the Lord Jesus, if you’ve repented of your sins, and if your heart has been made new, you are one of God’s people.
+There is a place reserved for you, a crown laid up for you, a harp prepared just for you.
+No one else will take your place—it’s reserved in heaven for you.
+And before long, you will have it, for there will be no empty thrones in glory when all the chosen are gathered in.

 Evening

-The patriarch looked forward to this sight of God as a personal enjoyment.
-“Whom my eye shall behold and not another.”
-Take realizing views of heaven’s bliss; think what it will be to you.
-“Your eyes shall see the King in His beauty!”
-All earthly brightness fades and darkens—as we gaze upon it but here is a brightness which can never dim, a glory which can never fade, “I shall see God.”
+Job looked forward to this sight of God as a personal experience: “My own eyes will see Him—not another.”
+Think deeply about what this will mean for you personally.
+“Your eyes will see the King in His beauty!”
+All earthly beauty fades with time, but this is a beauty that will never grow dim—a glory that will never fade.
+“I shall see God.”